-Woman guilty of murdering and decapitating friend
+Headless body trial: Woman guilty of murdering and decapitating friend

 - Published